SalesforceCommerceCloud/commerce-sdk/packages/generator/docs/GENERATOR.md

 > NOTE: Core must already be built.

 Another option is to build a list of operations.
-Simply run `npm run buildOperationList` to build a list of operations
+Simply run `npm run renderOperationList` to build a list of operations.

 You can then find this list at `renderedTemplates/operationList.yaml`